WheteThunger/CustomVendingSetup/README.md

 #### How do I setup custom monuments?

 As a prerequisite, the custom monument must use the monument marker prefab and have a unique name.
 Then, you must configure the monument's bounds in [Monument Finder](https://umod.org/plugins/monument-finder) to envelope the monument so that Custom Vending Setup can accurately determine whether a given vending machine is within that monument.
+Please see the Monument Finder plugin documentation for further guidance.

 ## Developer API